 Unfortunately, the droid was lying and attacks Lister with a concealed pistol and knife.
 Unfortunately for the simulant, the Justice Zone's effects mean that it is he who takes the damage; realizing this, Lister gets the simulant to smash himself repeatedly in the head and then strangle himself into submission.

-Once the simulant is dealt with, the Dwarfers fly away while Lister starts passionately ranting about the nature of justice and free will to his fellows.
-Who promptly watch in dispassion as he falls down an open hatch before sealing it up and leaving him.
+Once the simulant is dealt with, the Dwarfers fly away while Lister launches into a long soliloquy about the impossibility of there being both justice and free will in the universe.
+His crewmates watch in dispassion as he promptly falls down an open maintenance shaft; they then close the cover-shaft and walk away.

 - Accidental Suicide: The Simulant intended to attack Lister but thanks to the effects of the justice field (which reverses any crime committed on the user), winds up being dealt the same blows that he intended to make instead and is destroyed as a result.